tonystone/tracelog/README.md

 Complete documentation can be found at [https://tonystone.github.io/tracelog](https://tonystone.github.io/tracelog).

-* The [Quick Start Guide](#Quick&#32;Start&#32;Guide) can give you the quick help you need to get started right away.
-* The [Configuration](Documentation/Configuration.md) guide contains advanced configuration information.
-* The [Logging](Documentation/Logging.md) guide can help with questions on basic and advanced logging.
-* The [API Reference](https://tracelog.github.io) contains users guides and a complete API reference.

 ## Quick Start Guide

 Using TraceLog is incredibly simple out of the box.
 Although TraceLog is highly configurable, to get started all you have to do is add the pod to your project,